Stage design

 AUSTRIA

-An artistic written examination over 3 days serves as proof of artistic-creative talent and the ability to express oneself through drawing.
-The topic is determined by the examination senate.
-The examination work includes free drawing from nature, drafts and sketches for the tasks set by the examination senate, model construction.
-A discussion about the portfolio at the beginning of the examination and a final discussion about the work produced during the examination serves to get to know each other.
+An artistic examination taking place over 3 days serves as proof of artistic-creative talent and the ability to express oneself through drawing.
+The topic is selected by the examination senate.
+The examination tasks includes still life drawing, drafts and sketches for the tasks set by the examination board, and model construction.
+A discussion about the portfolio at the beginning of the examination and a final discussion about the work produced during the examination allows the candidate and the examiners to get to know each other.

-Mastery of the German language is required according to §37(1) and Annex 1 Z 2a UniStG at the beginning of the degree programme.
-Proof is provided by means of an examination interview within the framework of the admission examination.
+Mastery of the German language is required according to §37(1) and Appendix 1 Z 2a UniStG and must be demonstrated at the beginning of the degree programme.
+Proof is provided by means of an oral examination, to take place as part of the entrance examination.

 Two dates are offered for the entrance examination: